What Does God Look Like According to the Bible?

 Ezekiel adds:

-“Upward from what had the appearance of his waist I saw as it were gleaming metal, like the appearance of fire enclosed all around.
-And downward from what had the appearance of his waist I saw as it were the appearance of fire, and there was brightness around him” (verse 27, ESV).
+“Upward from what had the appearance of His waist I saw as it were gleaming metal, like the appearance of fire enclosed all around.
+And downward from what had the appearance of His waist I saw as it were the appearance of fire, and there was brightness around Him” (verse 27, ESV).

 With his human explanation, Ezekiel tries to help his readers understand what he saw.
 But in the end, words fall short of expressing God in His entirety.